 A licence is not just a way of keeping dodgy operators out of the profession; it’s a measure designed to raise the level of professionalism across the industry.
-Changes to rules for real estate agents this year (2020) mean that agents need to demonstrate their competency before they are issued a licence or certificate.
+Recent changes to rules for real estate agents mean that agents need to demonstrate their competency before they are issued a licence or certificate.
 They must also undertake continuing professional development each year to make sure they remain up to date and competent in the skills and knowledge needed to do their jobs.
 You want the best, so ask about their licence and what further training and professional development they have done recently.

 Experienced in all markets

 Any real estate agent can tell you they’ve sold properties from Darlinghurst to Darwin, from penthouses to outhouses, and everything in between.
 But what does their record say?
 They should be able to show you evidence, including final sale price, a selection of recent sales in different markets and positive client reviews to match.
 Most importantly, you want to see proof they have experience in your local market.

 Supporting a local small business might give you a warm and fuzzy feeling, but not when it comes to selling real estate.
 A solo real estate agent operating without a support team is spread thin taking care of everything from picking up the mail and cutting keys to putting up for sale signs at properties.
 Time spent on those duties is time not spent on selling your property.
 Whereas having a support team means their attention is focussed on getting you a premium price.

 I’ve said it before, and I’ll repeat it: you can’t sell a secret!
 The more people see your listing, means more potential buyers, they compete against each other, and the price goes up.
 It’s simple market forces at work, and you have to be visible to work it to your advantage.
 That’s why you advertise.
 To advertise correctly means having a marketing strategy that identifies the essential buyers, uses the right tools to reach them, and enticingly presents your property to convert interest into action.